Bright238/family_legacy_missions_zambia_data_app/README.md

 - **Field Officer**: Email: `field@flmz.org`, Password: `Field123!`

 ### Dashboards, Visualizations, Charts and Reports
-Via the button: Via Reatime Visualizations
+Via the button in the application you can: View Reatime Visualizations intergrated to the application backend for reporting.
 **Deployed URL**: https://analytics.sadcgrains.com
 **Login**: Email: `administrator`, Password: `administrator`